-Not so, according to a recent Billboard interview with guitarist Ronnie Wood.
-The group could have new songs out before the end of 2016, Wood says, after a successful bout in the studio yielded a number of worthy new blues songs and classic-sounding covers.
+But then it was announced, via a Billboard interview with guitarist Ronnie Wood, that the group would have new songs out before the end of 2016, after a successful bout in the studio yielded a number of worthy new blues songs and classic-sounding covers.

 “We went in to cut some new songs, which we did.
 But we got on a blues streak.
-We cut 11 blues in two days,” Wood said.
+We cut 11 blues in two days,” Wood said of the record.
 “They are extremely great cover versions of Howlin’ Wolf and Little Walter, among other blues people.
 But they really sound authentic.”

-Old-school covers aren’t totally off of the map for The Rolling Stones, who started as a blues band when they originally formed in 1962.
+Old-school covers make sense for The Rolling Stones, who started as a blues band when they originally formed in 1962.
 In fact, blues-heavy content will probably bode well for sales of the new record, as longtime fans of the outfit are likely eager to hear the band take a sonic journey back to their roots.

-It won’t hurt that, as far as Wood is concerned, the new cuts sound amazing.
+It also won’t hurt that, as far as Wood is concerned, the new cuts sound amazing.

 “When we heard them back after not hearing them for a couple of months, we were, ‘Who’s that?
 It’s you,'” Wood said.
 “It sounded so authentic.”

 The Stones have released a total of 24 studio albums in the United States, with the last being 2005’s A Bigger Bang.
-A hard-working quartet who have toured heavily throughout their career, the band just wrapped up a massively-successful (but somewhat precarious) South American tour, including one stop in Cuba.
+A hard-working band who have toured heavily throughout their career, the band wrapped up a massively successful (but somewhat precarious) South American tour this year, including one stop in Cuba.